DanielRitter96/DanielRitter96.github.io/src/entity-extraction.md

     <img src="https://github.com/user-attachments/assets/fe858d98-02f4-482a-9cf1-15e01693732e">
   </a>
   <div class="zoom-caption">
-    "It depicts Christ standing on a double basement, keeping the Cross.Behind him is a damask cloth held by two angels and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine.In the foreground are four angels with the Instruments of the Passion: from the left, the Holy Lance, the nails from the cross, the sticks of the Flagellation and the Holy Sponge.On the cross is the Crown of Thorns and the inscription "INRI".Blood rays spring up from Christ's wounds, ending in the Holy Chalice and turning themselves into the sacramental bread.The sacrifice of Christ is also alluded to by the deer which is being slaughtered by a leopard on the lawn on the right."
+    "[...] held by two angels and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine.In the foreground are four angels with the Instruments of the Passion:[...]."
   </div>
 </div>